 The Impact of Open Data on Public Procurement

-We examine how open procurement data affect the award procedures and execution of government contracts.
-The European Union recently made its historical procurement notices available for bulk download in a cohesive and user-friendly database.
-Comparing government contracts above and below EU publication thresholds, we find that, after the open data initiative, procurement officials are more likely to award treated contracts through open bidding.
-Consistent with open data promoting higher public scrutiny, the effect on open bidding is stronger in countries with larger increases in negative procurement-related media coverage.
-However, treated contracts are also more likely to experience costly modifications, a result for which we find two separate underlying channels.
-First, the shift to more rigid open bidding procedures limits officials’ discretion in selecting suppliers based on private information (competitive bidding channel).
-Second, open data exacerbate voter pressure on officials to award contracts based on the lowest price (price focus channel).
-Our results replicate in an alternative open data setting, suggesting that our inferences apply more broadly.
+We examine how open procurement data affect the competitiveness of award procedures and the execution of government contracts.
+In the European Union, two separate open data initiatives made historical procurement notices available for bulk download as cohesive and user-friendly databases, treating contracts above and below size thresholds at different points in time.
+Using a difference-in-differences design, we find that, after each open data initiative, procurement officials are more likely to award treated contracts through open bidding.
+In cross-sectional analyses, we document variation in the open bidding effect consistent with two underlying mechanisms: (i) increased scrutiny by NGOs and investigative journalists, and (ii) learning by national procurement regulators.
+However, treated contracts are also more likely to experience costly modifications because the shift to open bidding introduces rigidity that limits officials’ discretion in selecting suppliers based on private information.
+Overall, these results indicate that open procurement data promote competitive bidding but lead to contracts with weaker execution performance.

 JEL Classification: D61; G38; H57; M41